lucasmeloc/perfume-preview-card-component-main/README.md

 # Frontend Mentor - QR code component solution

-This is a solution to the [Product preview card component on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Perfume preview card component on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents